Additional exam arrangements

 Dyslexia/SpLD peer support groups

 These groups are arranged at varying times and dates to accommodate as many students as possible.
 We are running three in total, with the main themes being dyslexia, dyspraxia/DCD and AD(H)D as an SpLD.
-The aim is to get students talking with each other to share ideas and issues and to develop a greater understanding of what it means to have an SpLD.
+The aim is to get students to talk with each other to share ideas and issues and to develop a greater understanding of what it means to have an SpLD.
 The content is negotiated with you but is led by our team of experienced dyslexia/SpLD tutors.
 Sessions are limited to six participants each.

 These groups are available to students who have formal evidence of an SpLD.
 Invites to join will be sent out periodically but if you want to ask for a place, please e-mail us directly.

-Non-medical help (NMH) support
+Non-medical help (NMH) support (Human support)

 This is a generic term for people who provide disability-related support to students and covers a diverse range of staff, including: